Liesel Carritt: Fleeing Germany to England

 In 1932 Liesel and her family came to Oxford in England to avoid being killed by the Nazis.
-Under the Aliens Act of 1905 (which was designed to halt Jewish immigration), refugees were only allowed into the United Kingdom if they could ensure their financial stability and that they would not be a burden on the government.
+Under the Aliens Act 1905 (which was designed to halt Jewish immigration), refugees were only allowed into the United Kingdom if they could ensure their financial stability and that they would not be a burden on the government.
 This guarantee of financial surety was provided to the Mottek family by a doctor living in north Oxford's Summertown.
-Later the Mottek family would receive financial support from Edgar Carritt of the Oxford based Carritt family, whose members lived in Boars Hill and were known for their pro-communist and anti-fascist politics.
+Later the Mottek family would receive financial support from Edgar Carritt of the Oxford-based Carritt family, whose members lived in Boars Hill and were known for their pro-communist and anti-fascist politics.

-However despite being accepted by a local doctor and the Carritt family, the Mottek family did not receive a universally positive welcome from Oxford's residents.
+However, despite being accepted by a local doctor and the Carritt family, the Mottek family did not receive a universally positive welcome from Oxford's residents.
 Unknown people painted Nazi swastikas on the front-door where Liesel's father lived.